klayu/t2/content/en/blog/passive-income-on-h1b.md

 You will, however, want to do your due diligence when selecting the stocks you will invest in.
 Investing in stocks can be risky, so you will want to make sure that you are making informed decisions before committing to any investments.

-Leave a comment below if you want more details how to get started.
+Coming in Part 2 : Leave a comment below if you want more details how to get started.

 ## Investing in Real Estate